Receive the Full Benefits of Hospice Care

-- Therapeutic Music: Our Board-Certified Music Practitioner can evaluate your loved one’s needs and use songwriting, singing, instrument playing and music listening to promote physical, spiritual and emotional well-being.
+- Therapeutic Music: Our Therapeutic Musicians can evaluate your loved one’s needs and use songwriting, singing, instrument playing and music listening to promote physical, spiritual and emotional well-being.

-- Healing Touch (Reiki): Healing Touch practitioners and Reiki Masters will lay their hands on or near your loved one to move and transfer energy to reduce stress, anxiety and pain and promote healing.
+- Healing Touch (Reiki): Healing Touch practitioners and Reiki Masters will lay their hands on or near your loved one to move and transfer energy to reduce stress, anxiety, and pain, as well as promote healing.

 Earlier admission into hospice care at Knute Nelson also means our team is able to get to know both your loved one and your family.

 “A lot of times there’s a lot of physical, spiritual, mental, and emotional pain that they are all going through,” KaLee explained.
 “The earlier admission allows us to get to know the patient and their family and help them through that process.”

 We know how overwhelming this process is for your family and we are here to help you every step of the way.
 We’ll walk you through the process of your loved one’s disease and help them prepare for the next steps so the experience is as comfortable as possible.

 Once your loved one passes away, our hospice care team will still be there for your family.
 We provide care and support through our bereavement program for up to 13 months after your loved one passes away and also offer celebrations of life.
 These celebrations give the families opportunities to honor their loved one, share stories, listen to their loved one’s favorite music, or participate in other activities their loved one enjoyed.